martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 The Packet Length Offset is also encoded as a Variable Length Integer.

 INI, 0RT, HAN, and RET are the codepoints for each long header packet type.
+If any two packet types have the same codepoint, the transport parameter is invalid.

 Clients can compute the length of the Initial Token Extension by subtracting known and encoded field lengths from the overall transport parameter length.